Learn Java, JUnit, TestNg, and Selenium WebDriver – 6 Weeks of in class Boot Camp!

 Our Objective: You’ll want to come to class eager to learn and prepared to work.
 At the end of six weeks, you’ll walk out of class as a new person.
-You are now qualified for your first QA or Tester position, and you’ll have a Certificate and Portfolio to prove it!
+You are now qualified for your first Test Automation position, and you’ll have a Certificate and Portfolio to prove it!

 Our Curriculum: The processes and expectations for Test Automation and White Box Testing have undergone significant transformation.
 Our course is based on the new standards for web testing: robust, scalable, and trackable.
 You’ll build test scripts using Java, Flash, UI, DataDriven, and more.
 You’ll learn the same testing practices and tools that you’ll use on the job, like Ant and Maven.
 Following are some of the tools we’ll teach you to use:

-- 9 a.m.: Breakfast.
+- Saturday only, 9am: Breakfast.
 We’ll discuss technology and testing over breakfast in the classroom.
-(Saturday only)

-- (Saturday 1 p.m. or Weekday at 7:30 p.m.): Learn, Code, Test.
+- Saturday at 1pm or Weekday at 7:30pm: Learn, Code, Test.
 Again, we’ll introduce you to new concepts by starting a brand new exercise or project together, and then allowing you to continue working on it within your team.

-- 6:30 p.m.: Events.
+- Tuesday only, 6:30pm: Special Events.
 We hold different types of events.
 You can ask our guest instructors about their job experiences, go to meetups, practice interviewing, or just work on projects.
 The program ends at 8 p.m.
 However, you may want to continue working much later.

 - Weeks 1 – 2 include teaching the basics of Test Automation and programming.

-- Towards the completion of the course, there will be a “hiring day” where we’ll present you to several potential employers.
-You’ll have time to speak with them individually and show them your portfolio.
-Don’t worry—this will be an enjoyable time.
-Because, during the course, we’ll be guiding you through practice interviews so that you’ll feel prepared and confident about what you’ve learned and what you can offer a new employer.
+- During the course, we’ll be guiding you through practice interviews so that you’ll feel prepared and confident about what you’ve learned and what you can offer a new employer.

 Housing: If you don’t already live in the San Francisco area, we may be able to help you with arranging housing.
-We know of some student housing, and we’ve contacted a nearby hostel that has agreed to house our students at a reduced rate.
-(You will be responsible for the costs of your own housing.)
+We know of some student housing, and we’ve contacted a nearby hotels that has agreed to house our students at a reduced rate.
+(You will be responsible for the costs of your own housing)